paezha/University-AI-Panel/README.md

 free, and use the systems for education and research only?
 What does “commercial uses” even mean?

-As the sources of human-generated natural language data dry up, the few corporations developing AIs have turned to what might be the last juicy nuggets of text left on the internet.
+As the fountain of human-generated content, generously shared by countless people over a period of decades, becomes exhausted by a handful of corporations developing AIs, there has been a turn towards what might be the last juicy nuggets of information left on the internet.

-OpenAI turned to Stack Overflow (Stack Overflow 2024) for more data.
-Stack Overflow [bills itself](https://stackoverflow.com) as “\[a\] community-based space to find and contribute answers to technical challenges, and one of the most popular websites in the world.”
-The community was [unhappy](https://favtutor.com/articles/stack-overflow-community-not-happy-openai/) with the way Stack Overflow dealt with OpenAI, and believe that the terms were abusive: while Stack Overflow’s terms of service state that posters cannot revoke permission to use, the site also operates under a Creative Commons license that requires attribution.
-Some members of the community have protested the deal with OpenAI by trying to withdraw or change their posts, in what Ars Technica termed [sabotage](https://arstechnica.com/information-technology/2024/05/stack-overflow-users-sabotage-their-posts-after-openai-deal/).
+OpenAI, as a leader in data grabbing, turned to Stack Overflow for more data (Stack Overflow 2024).
+Stack Overflow [bills itself](https://stackoverflow.com) as “\[a\] community-based space to find and contribute answers to technical challenges, and one of the most popular websites in the world”.
+Said community was [unhappy](https://favtutor.com/articles/stack-overflow-community-not-happy-openai/) (to say the least) with the way Stack Overflow dealt with OpenAI, and has come to believe that the terms were abusive: while Stack Overflow’s terms of service state that posters cannot revoke permission to use, the site also operates under a Creative Commons license that requires attribution, something that AIs notoriously *do not* do.
+Some members of the community have protested the deal with OpenAI by trying to withdraw or change their posts, in what Ars Technica unhelpfully termed [sabotage](https://arstechnica.com/information-technology/2024/05/stack-overflow-users-sabotage-their-posts-after-openai-deal/).
-It is an open question how long Stack Overflow will remain a community-based space, when it treats the members of the community as unwitting providers of data for OpenAI.
+It is an open question how long Stack Overflow will remain a community-based space, after it started treating its members as unwitting, and even unwilling providers of data for OpenAI.

 Google, for its part, turned to Reddit for training data to the tune of
 \$60 million per year (Roth 2024).
-As Reddit content begins to creep into Google’s AI-assisted search, the results of this deal have turned grotesque, with reports of AI Overview failures including a suggestion to put non-toxic glue to pizza sauce to keep the cheese from sliding (Koebler · 2024)[^39].
+As Reddit content begins to creep into Google’s AI-assisted search, the results of this deal have turned grotesque, with reports of AI Overview failures that include a suggestion to put non-toxic glue to pizza sauce to keep the cheese from sliding (Koebler · 2024)[^39].

 <div class="figure">